Dorianeve/AnnualResultsReport/README.md

 -   number checks (cross-checks over numbers imputed)

-In case of PR patches, run the patch before the checks.
+-   analysis

-Every workflow, CR or PR, have all the additional scripts into `scripts/` folder, divided into `cr/`, `pr/`, and `mne/`.
+Every workflow, CR or PR, have all the additional scripts into `scripts/` folder, divided into `cr/` and `pr/`.

 ## Outputs